TurnbullCourses/cs345-project01-muhtasim-laci-jackson-chris-project01/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - Customer/Client
+1. - Customer/Client - Chris
-2. - ATM
+2. - ATM - Muhtasim / Jackson
-3. - BankTeller
+3. - BankTeller - Laci
 4. - Methods that are the name of the use cases

 Don't forget to use Test-Driven Development (TDD)